decred/dcrdocs/docs/advanced/block-header-specifications.md

 PrevBlock      | Hash of the previous block                                                  | 32 bytes MerkleRoot     | Merkle tree hash calculated using all transactions in the block             | 32 bytes StakeRoot      | Merkle tree hash calculated using all stake transactions in the block       | 32 bytes VoteBits       | Bit flags.
-Currently only used to signify votes on the previous merkle root | 2 bytes FinalState     | Commitment to the final state of the PRNG (for lottery purposes)            | 6 bytes Voters         | Number of participating voters in the block                                 | 2 bytes FreshStake     | Number of new tickets in the block                                          | 1 byte
+Currently used to signify votes on the previous merkle root and vote on proposed consensus rule changes | 2 bytes
+FinalState     | Commitment to the final state of the PRNG (for lottery purposes)            | 6 bytes Voters         | Number of participating voters in the block                                 | 2 bytes FreshStake     | Number of new tickets in the block                                          | 1 byte